niallhosein/Fourier-Series-Animation/README.md

 ### Mathematical Background
 While this project is built in such a way that the user would not have to understand most of the underlying mathematics involved, I believe that a brief introduction to the subject is insightful.

 A periodic function can be expressed as an infinite sum of sines and cosines, and this series is called a "Fourier Series".
-For a perioduc function defined on `0 < x < L` with period $P$, the series is given by:
+For a periodic function defined on `0 < x < L` with period $P$, the series is given by:

 <div align="center">